cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 })
 ```

-## Calling a Method
+## Now...how to use it ?

-Methods can be called from server or client.
-First let's try it in our *meteor shell*:
+Methods can be called from the server-side or from the client-side.
+Let's try it first in *meteor shell*:

 ```js
 Meteor.call('create_a_donut')
 ```

-OOOPS!
+BANG!
+Another error !
+But we've already dealt with errors before, so fear not...you can do this !
 ```
 Error: Method 'create_a_donut' not found [404]
 ```